Practical Steps to Take After Releasing an MVP

 • helps to build a community of supporters.

-With the help of the MMP, your startup can gather valuable feedback and insights, which you can use to make informed decisions about how to enhance the product's features and better meet customer expectations.
+How do you achieve that?
+Basically, an MVP and MMP are consequent steps.
+With the help of the MVP, you can gather valuable feedback and insights, which can be used to make informed decisions about how to enhance the product, refine the plan, and meet customer expectations better.
 By listening to your users and taking their feedback seriously, the company can build stronger relationships and nurture a more loyal customer base.
+Not to mention that user feedback and other findings are growth leverage.

+Yet, it takes lots of work to enhance the early version of the released product to actually make it sellable.
+How do you ensure it's enjoyed by users?
 While product teams strive to create successful MVPs, many fail to succeed after MVP release.
 Common reasons for this include the lack of product-market fit, subpar execution, and insufficient resources.
-To avoid these pitfalls, it's crucial to gather user feedback, use the findings to refine your product, and ensure you have the necessary resources and skills to realize your vision.
+To avoid these pitfalls, we've gathered the best practices and easy-to-follow steps.

 Top Six Steps to Take After Launching An MVP

-What's the next stage after MVP?
-How do you get closer to an MMP and establish a consistent development process that'll get you to the point of reaching a mature or Maximum Viable Product version?
-Let's go over the things you have to take care of once your early product version becomes available to users.
+What comes after an MVP?
+How do you get closer to an MMP and establish a consistent development process that'll get you to the point of reaching a mature or maximum viable product version?
+Let's go over the things you have to take care of once your early product version becomes available to users, which should help you decide whether you’re ready to move on with the product's further development.

 6 Things to Do After MVP Launch